mikedilger/nostr-next/what_can_breaking_get_us.md

 - [Curve25519 is a safe curve](https://safecurves.cr.yp.to/) meaning a bunch of specific cryptography things that us mortals do not understand but we are assured that it is somehow better.
 - Ed25519 is more modern, said to be faster, and has more widespread code/library support than secp256k1.
 - Nostr keys could be used as TLS server certificates.
 [TLS 1.3](https://tools.ietf.org/html/rfc8446#section-4.4.2) using [RFC 7250 Raw Public Keys](https://tools.ietf.org/html/rfc7250) allows raw public keys as certificates.
 No DNS or certification authorities required, removing several points of failure.
 These ed25519 keys could be used in TLS, whereas secp256k1 keys cannot as no TLS algorithm utilizes them AFAIK.
-Note however that we do not need to break nostr cryptography to go down this path - we could just as well keep secp256k1 keys for users and use ed25519 keys for relays.
+Since relays currently don't have assigned nostr identities but are instead referenced by a websocket URL, this doesn't buy us much, but it is interesting.
+This idea is explored further below (keep reading) under a lesser level of breakage.

 Besides breaking everything, another downside is that people would not be able to manage nostr keys with bitcoin hardware.

 I am fairly strongly against breaking things this far.
 I don't think it is worth it.

 # Signature Scheme and Event Structure